 Be careful whom you take advice from.
 If I had listened to the voices above, I might have had even more disposal problems than I've had.
 And I've had plenty.

-Here are some tips (from manufacturers) on how to keep your garbage disposal operating correctly - and smelling nice, too.
+Here are some tips (from manufacturers) on maintaining your garbage disposal correctly.

 This should dislodge the blade, which may be wedged against a piece of silverware, a bottle cap, or some other small item that has fallen in unnoticed.